One of the cutest things we have seen recently is the Valentines Man Balloon Sculpture. We simply had to try to make our own and see the result.

 Selecting your balloons is really quite simple, Click on the links above for our recommended balloons, or simple visit your local card or party shop and have a look around.
 The only slight difficulty is going to be to get your proportions correct, so that your final result looks like a man, rather than a teddy bear etc. Choose the right size balloons and use a balloon sizer when blowing them up.

 For this particular Balloon Man design, only a small amount of ribbon is required and therefore if you have any lying around from previous make your own balloon projects such as the Valentines Balloon Bouquets then feel free to use that.
-Whilst we recommend red is the ideal colour for a Valentine sculpture, black, white or pink are ideal alternatives.
+Whilst we recommend red is the ideal colour for the ribbon used on a Valentine sculpture, black, white or pink are ideal alternatives.

 Cellophane Lollipop bags come in different sizes and once more can be found via our links above or from your local cake decorating shop.
 Ensure you choose the right size to fit the balloon / item that your are going to place in the little man’s hand.